rdfostrich/article-swj2020-cobra/content/abstract.md

 ## Abstract
 <!-- Context      -->
-In a Web where RDF datasets are continuously evolving, the ability to store and query multiple RDF dataset versions is crucial.
-<span class="comment" data-author="RV">The implication is not correct.
-It's not because they evolve, that we necessarily have an interest in history.
-I'd motivate that.
-However, we are likely talking to a group of people who are already convinced about the necessity of history, so maybe we can just take it as a given and not make the point at all (if it would take too much space).</span>
-While the hybrid storage strategy of RDF archives achieves a good trade-off
-<span class="comment" data-author="RV">Not sure people will now what <q>the hybrid</q> is</span>
+Linked Open Datasets on the Web that are published as RDF can evolve over time.
+There is a need to be able to store such evolving RDF datasets, and query across their versions.
+Different storage strategies are available for managing such versioned datasets, each being efficient for specific types of versioned queries.
+In recent work, a hybrid storage strategy has been introduced that combines these different strategies to lead to more efficient query execution for all versioned query types at the cost increased ingestion time.
-between ingestion and query performance in the context of Web querying, it suffers from scalability problems after ingesting many versions.
+While this trade-off is beneficial in the context of Web querying, it suffers from exponential ingestion times in terms of the number of versions, which becomes problematic for RDF datasets with many versions.
-<span class="comment" data-author="RV">Scalability in terms of what?
-Ingestion time, space?</span>
 <!-- Need         -->
-As such, there is a need for an improved storage strategy that scales better in terms of ingestion time.
+As such, there is a need for an improved storage strategy that scales better in terms of ingestion time for many versions.
-<span class="comment" data-author="RV">While I buy the argument, can we be stronger?
-Why is ingestion time a problem?
-Because updates are coming in faster than we can process them?
-Because the delay between update and queryable interface is too long?</span>
 <!-- Task         -->
 We have designed, implemented, and evaluated a change to the hybrid storage strategy where we make use of of _bidirectional delta chain_